danieleancora/MMFclassification/README.md

 - randomized MNIST
 - simulated speckles output with measured TM and MNIST as input
-- measured speckles output after propagation through the MMF This script will output the classification ACCURACY_ using each dataset.
+- measured speckles output after propagation through the MMF

+This script will output the classification ACCURACY_ using each dataset.
+To run this script on your own, you need to download the datasets and put them in the same folder of this script.
+The dataset can be downloaded at the following DOI: 10.6084/m9.figshare.25551186

 The file that starts with `02plot_` is in charge of plotting all the results.
 Since the previous script require intense hardware computation, this one can load pretrained results to visualize them directly.